 trafficking in the travel Industry

 Human trafficking is a form of abuse where people profit from the control and exploitation of others.
-The International Labor Organization estimates there are over 40 million victims globally.
-1 in 4 victims is a child.
-Sadly, victims are sold in the sex industry across the world, often in hotel rooms and transported via airlines, commercial buses, and the on-demand economy.
+The International Labor Organization estimates there are over 40 million victims globally - 1 in 4 of which is a child.
+Victims are often sold in hotel rooms and transported via airlines, commercial buses, and the on-demand economy.

-In response, businesses partner with ECPAT-USA to take action.
+In response, ECPAT-USA works with the travel industry to take action.
 Corporate travel buyers, travel management companies, and meeting professionals can raise awareness about the issue with business travelers and travel partners.
 When equipped with information and resources, travel buyers can signal to travel suppliers that they are in the direct line of disrupting child sex trafficking through identification and response.

 Tools and Resources for Travel Professionals